cwhitney/SilverSprint/README.md

 ## Code Setup
 1. Clone the repo with all of it's sumodules with: `git clone https://github.com/cwhitney/SilverSprint.git --depth 1 --recursive`
-1. Build Cinder for your platform [OSX](https://libcinder.org/docs/guides/mac-setup/index.html) - [Windows](https://libcinder.org/docs/guides/windows-setup/index.html).
+1. Build Cinder (with Cinder-OpenCV) for your platform [OSX](https://libcinder.org/docs/guides/mac-setup/index.html) - [Windows](https://libcinder.org/docs/guides/windows-setup/index.html).
 If you're having trouble building Cinder, it may be missing some of it's dependencies.
 You may need to run `git submodule update --init --recursive` to make sure Cinder has all of it's submodules.
 2. The structure of the repo is like so:

 ```
 Root